Candice Swanepoel Sizzles In A Skintight Black Swimsuit

 She had her signature long, blond hair straight and a little windswept, as some of her locks blew over her face.
 She rocked neutral makeup for the shoot.

-The lingerie model — who previously dropped jaws in a tiny red-hot wrap over bikini during a sunbathing session last month — gave the camera a sultry look as she stood face on to the lens.
+The lingerie model — who previously dropped jaws in a tiny red-hot bikini during a sunbathing session last month — gave the camera a sultry look as she stood face on to the lens.
 She squinted her eyes and posed with her mouth open.

 In the caption, Tropic of C announced that it was “one step closer to a fully sustainable suit.”
 The design Candice modeled was called the rockers one-piece and was made of upcycled fibers.